 These spooky and simple DIY Halloween crafts can add some creep factor to your haunted house or party.
 The glowing eyes and vintage pictures give things just the right spooky vibe.
 Click here for the tutorial.

-Makes for a cute centerpiece for your party table.
+Makes for a cute centerpiece for your Halloween dessert table.
 Materials are cheap and easy too – all you need is some branches, a pot, construction paper, and some clothespins.
 Though you can, of course, dress this one up anyway you like.
 (How about adding little red LEDs for bat eyes!)
 Click here to see the tutorial for this decoration.

 These cute little treat bags are easy to make favors you can hand out to guests at your party.
 Fill them up with candy or other goodies to give them a creepy gift to thank them for coming to your event.
 Click here to see how to make them!

 This is a really unique one!
 You make a plaster copy of your hand and decorate it for a creepy divination inspired decorating idea.
 While it does take some time to make, plaster making is not super difficult.
 You could also decorate these to be more realistic if you want a creepier severed hand type of decoration!
 Click here to see how to make these yourself.
+A great craft if you want to make some DIY scary Halloween decorations.

 Witch Broom Treat Bags